The Onyx Hotel Tour: Concert synopsis

 In the next section, there was a video interlude of Spears wearing a flowered-themed dress and entering the "Mystic Garden".
 As the video ended, she appeared on-stage sitting at a leaf-covered piano.
 She talked to the audience before performing "Everytime".
 Her dancers joined her to perform "The Hook Up" and a jungle inspired mix of "I'm a Slave 4 U".
 The show continued with another video interlude featuring a spoof of paranormal-themed shows, "The Onyx Zone", with the master of ceremonies doing a Rod Serling impression and introducing "The Shadow Room".
 Spears reappeared sitting on a swing to perform "Shadow".
 During the performance, Spears was lifted into the air above an M-shaped blue ribbon, with performers twirling in the fabric.
 The performance ended with Spears leaving the stage while the dancers performed to a ballet interlude in flesh colored costumes.
 The next section began with a video projection of two guards watching Spears in her room through security cameras.
 Spears appeared on a smaller stage wearing a white robe and performed "Touch of My Hand" in a transparent bathtub.
 During the performance, she took the robe off to reveal a nude body suit with crystals that resembled her "Toxic" music video outfit.
 She left the stage briefly to a wardrobe change and reappeared on the mini platform where she descended to the main stage on a pole, wearing pink lingerie and performed "Breathe on Me" on a bed with one of her male dancers.
 She then put on a white trench coat and performed "Outrageous", the last song of the act.

 In the next act, Spears and her dancers wore street clothes and performed "(I Got That) Boom Boom".
 After this, she introduced her band and dancers and left the stage.
-The encore began with a system malfunction where a female voice counted down as the screens sketched Britney's outline, which then rose to reveal Spears at the top of a staircase.
+The encore began with a system malfunction where a female voice counted down as the screens sketched Spears' outline, which then rose to reveal Spears at the top of a staircase.
 After this, "Me Against the Music" (Rishi Rich's Desi Kulcha Remix) began and Spears appeared on stage wearing a red ensemble.
 The show ended with Spears and her dancers on the staircase where the screen is lowered and Spears made her exit as a shower of confetti was shot towards the audience.